GoldenWind8/aipg-discord-bots/README.md

 !question What is the Python language?
 ```

+## Usage - Language translation bot

-For language translation - still in progress
+For language translation set DISCORD_TOKEN in the .env and run:

 ```
-!translate <message>
+python transate_bot.py
 ```

+### Bot commands

+`!start` to start a translation session
+`!end` to end a translation session
+`!translate` to translate the message replied to [to english]